 My research examines approaches to teaching for social justice within and despite accountability-driven K-12 and teacher preparatory contexts.
 In addition to my published work, I also work closely with local parents, schools, and communities to address pressing issues of social justice within and beyond the classroom.
-I was a co-founder of the Ladera Ranch Social Justice Committee, and am an active member of the American Educational Research Association (AERA), the National Association of Multicultural Education (NAME), and the National Council of Teachers of English (NCTE).
+Currently, I serve as section co-chair for Division K (Teaching and Teacher Education) of the American Educational Research Association (AERA), and am a former board member of AERA's Critical Educators for Social Justice Special Interest Group.
+I am also active within the National Association of Multicultural Education (NAME), and the National Council of Teachers of English (NCTE).
+At the local level, I co-founded the Ladera Ranch Social Justice Committee, and have served as an elected School Site Council member in two Southern California school districts.

 - Dover, A. G., Henning, N., Agarwal-Rangnath, R. & Dotson, E. K. (2018).
 It’s heart work: Critical case studies, critical professional development, and fostering hope among justice-oriented teacher educators.
 Multicultural Perspectives, 20(4), 229-239.